ringmesh/RINGMesh/README.md

 The available compillation modes are:
 * Release
 * Debug
-* RelWithDebInfo (mandatory to debug a Gocad plugin in Debug mode with a Gocad, in Release there are issues between libraries in Debug linked to a Gocad plugin)
+* RelWithDebInfo (mandatory to debug a Gocad plugin in Debug mode with a Gocad in Release, there are issues between libraries in Debug linked to a Gocad plugin)

 Compiling the documentation
 ---------------------------